Midland Park, New Jersey: Ambulance

 Emergency Medical Services are provided to the borough by the Midland Park Volunteer Ambulance Corps, a 501(c)(3) non-profit charity founded in 1942 and funded by donations, which provides Basic Life Support (BLS) ambulance services around the clock on a volunteer basis, without any fees charged to users of its services.
 Advanced Life Support services (which are billed to the patient or their insurance) are provided by area hospitals through the Northern New Jersey Mobile Intensive Care Consortium (a.k.a.
 "MICCOM"), primarily by The Valley Hospital.

 Fire

 Dating back to 1909, the Midland Park Fire Department is an all-volunteer organization that provides full-time response to fires, motor vehicle accidents and search and rescue incidents within Midland Park.
 The department consists of approximately 40 active volunteers.
-The department staffs the following apparatus: Engine 531 – 2006 Pierce Lance Engine, Ladder 541 – 2015 Pierce 105' Ladder, Engine 533 – 1997 SimonDuplex/LTI Engine and Rescue 542 – 1997 Ford/Kenco Light Rescue.
-The current chief of the Midland Park Fire Department is Jason Crean.
+The department staffs the following apparatus: Engine 531 – 2006 Pierce Lance Engine, Ladder 541 – 2015 Pierce 105' Ladder, Engine 532 – 2021 Pierce Engine and Rescue 542 – 1999 Peterbilt/Custom Rescue.
+The current chief of the Midland Park Fire Department is Matthew Tauber.